-To give you a simple example, if an employee’s contract is terminated the necessary details are entered once and every relevant area this applies to is automatically updated, rather than the task needing to be replicated across multiple systems.
+To give you a simple example, if an employee’s contract is terminated, the necessary details are entered once, and every relevant area this applies to is automatically updated, rather than the task needing to be replicated across multiple systems.

-3. It increases accuracy
+3. Integrated HR software increases accuracy

 The fact that data only has to be entered into your system once has the added benefit of improving your data accuracy.
 With multiple systems, more people are required to input more data, which multiplies the possibility of human error – and all the problems that come with it.